chukwunnonso/Technical-writing/introduction-to-github/github.md

 Collaboration is one key features of GitHub.
 Effective team work necessitates communication.
 When you pull request, the project owner examines the changes and either accept or reject the change.
 Pull request helps with efficient communication.
 You can perform pull requests via GitHub, GitHub Desktop, GITHUB CLI, etc. After submitting a pull request, a page comparing the two branches will show up so you can view the differences.

- * How to make a pull request
+  *How to make a pull request?*

-     * Open the cloned folder in your favorite Integrated Development Environment for example Visual Studio Code  using ` cmd + ~`.
+  Open the cloned repository in your favorite Integrated Development Environment for example Visual Studio Code  using:

+       cmd + ~

 <br>

-*
+Creates a new branch called *update-readme-file* and switch to it using the command:

 ```